leaderint/sendgrid-wordpress-plugin/README.md

 **Adding the widget to your website:**
 1. Go to /wp-admin/plugins in your wordpress admin panel.
 2. Click Add New Plugin
-3. Download this repository, upload the \"SG Widget.zip\" package and click install
+3. Upload the \"SG Widget.zip\" from this repository and click install
 2. Activate the plugin
 3. Open the plugin settings page and enter your SG Widget API Key
 3. Place \"[sg_widget id=\"123\"]\" in your template where ID is the ID of a widget from your SG Widget account